lsql-csv: A tool for CSV files data querying from the shell with short queries.

 Joins

 Joins always have the time complexity O(nm).
-There is no optimization made based on if conditions when you put multiple files into from block.
+There is no optimization made based on if conditions when you put multiple files into the from block.

 Documentation of language